Is YesStyle Fast Fashion? Brand Analysis & Alternatives

 Worryingly, there is no information on YesStyle’s website about where clothes are made.

-Buried deep in a blog post on the YesStyle website, the brand says it sources clothing mainly from South Korea, Taiwan, Japan, Hong Kong, and China but doesn’t give any further information about the factories or working conditions of its suppliers.
+Buried deep in the YesStyle website is a blog post that says it sources clothing mainly from South Korea, Taiwan, Japan, Hong Kong, and China, but doesn’t give any further information about the factories or working conditions of its suppliers.

-Therefore we are led to assume YesStyle is not championing ethical production, safe working conditions, or fair wages among its brands.
+Therefore we are led to assume YesStyle is not adhering to any ethical production standards, safe working conditions, or fair wages among its brands.

 Is YesStyle Cruelty-Free?